Towards Data Auctions with Externalities: Prior-independent mechanism

 Note that when using a posted price mechanism with threshold $\tau_i^k$ at time step $k$, the only thing we observe from buyer $k$ is her decision to accept or reject the offer, which is the binary random variable $X_i^k\eqdef\ind{v_i^k\geq \tau_i^k}$.
 Hence, the suggested strategy does not even require the buyers to report their entire type but simply relies on the binary observations $(X_i^k)_{i\in N}$ from each time step.
 From these observations, one can form for each $i\in N$, the quantity

 which is an unbiased estimate of $H_i(\tau_i^k)$, that is, $H_i(\tau_i^k) = \E\big[H_i(\tau_i^k, X_i^k)]$.

 \paragraph{} This observation conveniently reduces the problem of learning the optimal mechanism to the one of maximizing for each $i\in N$ the concave function $H_i(\cdot)$ assuming access to unbiased estimates of $H_i(\tau_i^k)$ for a sequence $\tau_i^k$ of our choice.
-This problem is exactly what is known in the online learning literature as a \emph{stochastic derivative-free optimization problem} where the quantity $H_i(\tau_i^k, X_i^k)$ plays the role of a \emph{zeroth\footnote{The stochastic optimization literature distinguishes between first-order stochastic oracles giving unbiased estimates of the gradient of the objective function and zeroth-order oracles given unbiased estimates of the objective function itself.} order stochastic oracle}.
+This problem is exactly what is known in the online learning literature as a \emph{stochastic derivative-free optimization problem} where the quantity $H_i(\tau_i^k, X_i^k)$ plays the role of a \emph{zeroth order stochastic oracle}.
+(The stochastic optimization literature distinguishes between first-order stochastic oracles giving unbiased estimates of the gradient of the objective function and zeroth-order oracles given unbiased estimates of the objective function itself.)

 \paragraph{} Algorithms for stochastic derivative-free optimizations usually take the form of iterative algorithms in which at each time step, the current estimate of the optimal solution is updated based on the previous estimate and the current observation.
 In our notations, we write: